On {\L}ojasiewicz Inequalities and the Effective Putinar's Positivstellensatz: Introduction

 \begin{theorem} Let $B$ be a closed bounded semi-algebraic set of $\RR^n$ and let $f, g$ be two continuous semi-algebraic functions from $B$ to $\RR$ such that $f^{-1}(0) \subset g^{-1}(0)$.
 Then there exists $c, L \in \RR_{>0}$ such that $\forall x \in B$:

-\end{theorem} One may show that the smallest exponent $L$ for which the inequality \eqref{eq:loj_inequality} holds is always a strictly positive rational number.
+\end{theorem} {One can show that the smallest exponent $L$ for which the inequality \eqref{eq:loj_inequality} holds always exists and is a strictly positive rational number (see \cite{lojasiewicz_1959}).
 It is called the \emph{{\L}ojasiewicz exponent}.
-Then, having $L$ fixed, the smallest $c>0$ such that this inequality holds is called the \emph{{\L}ojasiewicz constant} (relative to $L$).
+Then, having $L$ fixed, the smallest $c>0$ such that this inequality holds, that also always exists, is called the \emph{{\L}ojasiewicz constant} (relative to $L$).}

 We apply the above {\L}ojasiewicz Inequality to three functions vanishing on $S$, namely the function $F(x)$ defined in \eqref{eq:defF}, the semi-algebraic distance to $S$, denoted $G(x)$ and defined in \eqref{eq:defG}, and the Euclidean distance function to $S$ denoted $E(x)$.
 The Euclidean distance to $S$, denoted $E(x)$, plays an auxiliary but fundamental role.